 Other accommodation options

-Now there is always an option of taking your own camping stuff or getting them in a package with a guide or a porter.
-You can either hire camps from Manali or Delhi or buy your own if you are planning to camp many a time in future and serious about it.
+There is always an option of taking your camping stuff or getting a tour package with a guide or a porter.
+You can either hire camps from Manali or Delhi or buy your own if you are planning to camp many a time in the future and serious about it.
 In case you are interested in camping then you will need tents, sleeping bags (-5 to -10 rated) and mattresses.

 Attractions Around Chandertal